alexljamin/damonbauer.me/_posts/2015-06-19-chrome-filmstrip.md

 Feel free to reach out to me via [Twitter](https://twitter.com/damon_bauer) or [email](mailto:hello@damonbauer.me) if you need some help improving your site's performance.

+_A special thanks goes out to [@elijahmanor](http://twitter.com/elijahmanor) for showing me the Chrome Filmstrip feature in the first place._

 <hr class="footnote-separator">

 <a name="fold"></a>